S&P 500 10-K Analysis

 Section of 10-K where climate-related information is mentioned

-• Less common sections of the Form 10-K where S&P 500 companies mentioned climate-related information included Item 2.
+• Less common sections of the Form 10-K where S&P 500 companies mentioned climate-related information included, Item 2.
 Properties, Item 3.
-Legal Proceedings, Item 7A.
-Qualitative and Quantitative Disclosure About Market Risk, Item 11.
-Executive Compensation, Item 15.
-Exhibits or Appendices.
+Legal Proceedings, Item 11.
+Executive Compensation, Item 14.
+Principal Accountant Fees and Services, Item 15.
+Exhibits and Financial Statement Schedules.

 Climate-related mentions in the financial statements

 Most mentions of climate-related information in Item 8.
-Financial Statements were included in a commitment and contingencies footnote.
+Financial Statements fell within one of the following types of footnotes:

 GHG emissions-related mentions